-Dubai Harbour is a new port development project with scheduled completion in 4 years once construction works commence.
+Dubai Harbour is a new port development project which started in January 2017, with scheduled completion in 2021.
 Among the attractions that the new complex will feature are a new cruise terminal building (total area 150,000 ft2 / 13,935 m2, passenger capacity 6,000) and (Dubai Lighthouse (height 4380 ft / 135 m) hausing a luxury hotel and featuring an observation deck.

 This is Dubai's newest (second) cruise ship terminal facility for which construction was contracted the holding company Meraas.
 This way, the port became world's first ever to build 2 new terminals simultaneously, with combined annual capacity 1,2 million passengers.
 Dubai Harbour as location connects some of the city's most famous neighbourhoods.